zhejilab/MetNet/README.md

 ## Overview

+This repository contains the code implementation of algriothms and figures in "Comparative analyses of gene regulatory networks mediating cancer metastatic potentials across lineage types.
+Wang, et al, 2024".

-This repository contains the R code implementation of an algorithm designed to extract co-expression data from microarray data.
+- **Part I (coexpModule):** R code implementation of an algorithm designed to extract co-expression data from microarray data.
+- **Part II (random_forest_regressor):** Python code implementation of the regularized ramdon forest modeling using the subGO expression levels to predict metastatic potentials.
+(Fig 3C-G)
+- **Part III (met.network):** The raw node and edge information of network 1-4 from the protein-protein interaction analyses.

-## Features
+## coexpModule

 - **Co-Expression Analysis:** Utilizes microarray data to identify genes that exhibit similar expression patterns.
 - **Scalable:** The algorithm is designed to handle large datasets efficiently.